Claus Pilgaard: Eating chili peppers

 Pilgaard started to grow his own chili peppers in 2008.
-He initially cultivated tomatoes, but he thought they smelled too much, and as a result, he began to grow chili peppers.
+He initially cultivated tomatoes, but he thought they smelt too much, and as a result, he began to grow chili peppers.
 He uploaded his first chili pepper-related video on YouTube on 5 August 2013.
 In addition, his Facebook page "Chili Klaus" has over 310,000 likes.
 In terms of consumption, he eats them both raw without accessories and produces juices, soda, dip, fruit salad, snaps, tea and fries with fruits made with peppers.
 In addition, he has special episodes where he, together with a well-known person, eats some of the world's strongest peppers.
 Notable guests include Christine Antorini, Bubber, Jacob Bundsgaard, Hella Joof, Jøden, Preben Kristensen, Allan Simonsen, Jette Torp, Kristian Valen, and the Danish National Chamber Orchestra, where they played Tango Jalousie while they ate chili peppers.
 The video with Bubber has over 2 million views as of 2016.

 In August 2013, Pilgaard visited GO 'Aften Denmark, where he, together with the host Mikkel Kryger Rasmussen, tasted a chili pepper Pilgaard himself had grown.
 Apart from being clearly labeled as a chili pepper during the broadcast, he later stated that it took 10–15 hours before he got over it.
 After Gordon Kennedy's involvement in Klaus's videos, Kennedy made a parody of cooking with chili peppers, where Kennedy and Klaus taste sugar instead of chili peppers, but otherwise take place in the same way as Pilgaard's.
 The video was uploaded in November 2013.
 For Comedy Aid 2013, Pilgaard went to the stage in Copenhagen to challenge the hosts Christian Fuhlendorff and Carsten Bang to eat a very strong chili pepper.

 For an event in the summer of 2014, he challenged about 1,000 people to a hot pepper challenge at the Rådhuspladsen in Copenhagen.
 Both Pilgaard and Bubber were hosts, and they ate ghost peppers.

 At the end of October 2014, he uploaded a video where he, along with the Danish National Chamber Orchestra, ate Carolina Reaper, Trinidad moruga scorpion and ghost peppers at the Koncerthuset, and the orchestra subsequently played the Tango Jalousie conducted by Pilgaard himself.
 The broadcast of the video occurred while discussing the closure of the orchestra.

 In December of the same year, he challenged the Brazilian television host Bruno de Luca to eat chili peppers with him, although Luca initially just wanted an interview for his travel program Vai Pra Onde?.
 Together with the chili pepper, they drank a pepper-based beer named after Pilgaard called "Chili Klaus Ghost", which is produced by Midtfyns Bryghus.
 Luca stated "I think I will die" before the clip ended, and afterwards he had to go to Århus Kommunehospital.
 Luca was the first guest to have been sent to the hospital after eating peppers with Pilgaard.